zonemaster/zonemaster/discussions/config-policy.profile/proposal.md

       resolver    (resolver settings)
       logfilter   (filter settings)

-"logfilter" is unset and not present in default configuration in Config.pm and in default config file.
+`logfilter` is unset and not present in default configuration in Config.pm and in default config file.

 ## Current Policy